daywithstars/Proto-Test/games/default-templates/behavior-folder/behavior-template-structure.md

 "input": {
 	"<input-template.buttons-map.name>": "$callback-function$",
 	"<input-template.buttons-map.name>": "change-state-<states.name>",
+	"<input-template.buttons.map.name>": "change-animation-<sprite-template.animations[].name>",
 }
 ```

-This is the main way to implement input to the state, it use the settings.input-template previously described, as "key mapping" for their action into the Proto-Test objects.
+This is the main way to implement input to the state, it's use the settings.input-template previously described, as "key mapping" for their action into the Proto-Test objects.

 - **"&lt;input-template.buttons-map.name&gt;"** from file input-template.md this is the string place for your mapped buttons, created in that template.
   - With this element you can assign an **$callback-function$** or **"change-state-&lt;states.name&gt;"**(required)